utcn-cs-software-design-tudorv-2019/assignment-1-SoniaGrigor/code/Project/mysql-connector-java-5.1.47/mysql-connector-java-5.1.47/README.txt

 parties.
-For license and attribution notices for these materials, please refer to the documentation that accompanies this distribution (see the "Licenses for Third-Party Components" appendix) or view the online documentation at
+For license and attribution notices for these materials, please refer to the documentation that accompanies this distribution (see the "Licenses for Third-Party Components" appendix) or presentation.view the online documentation at
 <http://dev.mysql.com/doc/>
 A copy of the license/notices is also reproduced below.